semrush/intergalactic/website/docs/components/progress-bar/progress-bar-code.md

 @## Customizing the bar

-By default, you just need to use `<ProgressBar/>`, but if you need to customize the progress bar which is the `ProgressBar.Value` element, it can be done like this:
+By default, you should use `<ProgressBar/>`.
+However, if you need to customize the progress bar using the `ProgressBar.Value` element, you can achieve it in the following manner:

 @example custom